Mycenae: Modern history and excavation

 The site of Mycenae appears to have been abandoned after its short-lived Hellenistic resettlement.
-By the time of Pausanias' visit in the second century CE, he described the site as a 'ruin', though noted that parts of the walls and the Lion Gate could still be seen.
+By the time of Pausanias' visit in the second century AD, he described the site as a 'ruin', though noted that parts of the walls and the Lion Gate could still be seen.
 Grave Circle A, meanwhile, was already buried in prehistoric times, and is unlikely to have been visible to Pausanias.
-The site may still have been visible in the 5th century CE, when it was correctly located on the Roman map known as the Tabula Peutingeriana, but the location seems to have been forgotten during the medieval period: it was generally misplaced on fifteenth-century maps, and Cyriac of Ancona, who believed he visited the site in 1447/1448, had actually seen the nearby fort of Katsingri.
+The site may still have been visible in the 5th century AD, when it was correctly located on the Roman map known as the Tabula Peutingeriana, but the location seems to have been forgotten during the medieval period: it was generally misplaced on fifteenth-century maps, and Cyriac of Ancona, who believed he visited the site in 1447/1448, had actually seen the nearby fort of Katsingri.
 Similarly, modern scholarship has disproved the claims of two sixteenth-century travellers to have visited the site: André de Monceaux, who claimed to have visited the site in 1669, and the French military officer Nicola Mirabel, who believed that he had done so in 1691.